minio/docs/source/operations/install-deploy-manage/minio-operator-console.rst

    The ZIP archive contains status, events, and log information for each pool on the deployment.
    The archive also includes a summary yaml file describing the deployment.

-   If subscribed, you can upload this file to :ref:`SUBNET <minio-docs-subnet>` for analysis by MinIO Engineers.
+   |subnet| users can upload this file for analysis by MinIO Engineers.

 Tenant Registration
 -------------------

-You can register your MinIO tenants with your |SUBNET| account using the Operator Console.
+|subnet| users relying on the commercial license should register your MinIO tenants to your SUBNET account, which can be done through the Operator Console.

 .. image:: /images/k8s/operator-console-register.png
    :align: center